ukthatsawesome/bofo/DEVELOPER_GUIDE.md

 | Badge | `success`, `danger`, `warning`, `info` |

 ### Usage
-- Edit `tailwind-input.css` for global styles or reusable components.
+- Edit `global.css` for global styles or reusable components.
 - Use Tailwind utility classes directly in your HTML/TypeScript files.
 - **Theming**: CSS variables in `:root` define the light theme.